How To Easily Write Your First Blog Post

 So, you’ve probably heard about SEO and know that when you’re writing a blog post it’s important to make sure your structure is laid out in line with best practice so that you keep on Google’s good side.
 You can read more about SEO for beginners here in my post SEO for bloggers – a beginners guide.

-In a nutshell, when writing a blog post think about these three things
+In a nutshell, when writing a blog post think about these four things

 - White space